syncfusion-content/flutter-docs/Flutter/datagrid/selection.md

 ---
 layout: post
-title: Selection in Flutter DataGrid | DataTable | Syncfusion
+title: Selection in Flutter DataGrid control | Syncfusion | DataTable
-description: Learn about how to select a row or multiple row and and selection feature in a Syncfusion Flutter DataGrid.
+description: Learn here all about Selection feature of Syncfusion Flutter DataGrid (SfDataGrid) control and more.
 platform: flutter
 control: SfDataGrid
 documentation: ug
 ---
-# Selection in Flutter (SfDataGrid)
+# Selection in Flutter DataGrid (SfDataGrid)

 This section explains how to enable selection in the datagrid; modes, properties, and callbacks involved in selection and customizations available for selection.